daenamcclintock/nft-marketplace-frontend-thegraph/README.md

 1. Connect it to our blockchain
 2. Which contract, which events, and what to do when it hears those events

+# TheGraph
+1. Decentralized layer for storing the NFT data
+2. Network of nodes that read data off the blockchain and store data
+3. Indexing protocol for querying blockchain networks like Ethereum and IPFS

+# Integrating TheGraph
+1. Index the NFTs with TheGraph
+2. REad the NFts from TheGraph